 About the Position

-EJI is engaging in a new initiative on race and poverty that seeks meaningful solutions to long-standing problems.
+EJI is engaging in an initiative on race and poverty that seeks meaningful solutions to long-standing problems.
 Specifically, we aim to document and contextualize issues surrounding race and poverty in America by examining the legal history of racial subordination, exclusion, and segregation.
 We will be considering particular remedies designed to address contemporary and historic injuries that many people of color have experienced in the rural south.
 We are excited about the possibility of giving voice to widespread structural barriers and systems that are limiting opportunities and progress to many rural poor.

 In addition, we are challenging excessive and abusive punishments imposed on children across the United States, working on large reform projects relating to racial injustice and economic inequality, and we maintain a large docket of death penalty cases, wrongful conviction cases, and civil rights cases.
 In addition, we are committed to challenging violence against incarcerated individuals, abuse of power by correctional officers, unsafe prison conditions, mistreatment of mentally ill inmates, and illegal detention of the poor.
 We work with and provide training to lawyers, law students, community leaders, and low-income communities to improve access to justice.
 We issue research reports and materials aimed at educating the public and increasing awareness of problems related to criminal justice, race, and poverty.